rushhiii/portfolio/README.md

   </p>
 </div>

->[!Note]
+>[!IMPORTANT]
 >## ⚙️ Modern Portfolio Features
->This portfolio website features a responsive design with dark/light theme toggle, smooth animations, and interactive elements.
+>The Modern Portfolio Website features responsive design with dark/light theme toggle, smooth animations, and interactive elements.
 It includes a working contact form with Netlify integration, project filtering system, and optimized performance.
 The site showcases modern web development practices with semantic HTML, CSS Grid/Flexbox, and vanilla JavaScript for enhanced user experience.

 ### Technologies Used
 This project uses HTML5 for semantic markup and accessibility, CSS3 for modern styling with Grid and Flexbox layouts, and vanilla JavaScript for interactive functionality.
 It integrates Font Awesome for professional icons, Google Fonts for typography, and Netlify for hosting with form handling.
 The portfolio demonstrates responsive design principles and web performance optimization.